DeanJain/JavaBigdata/README.md

 * HashMap internally uses arrays is not ordered
     * LinkedHashMap same as hashmap with O(1) search and is also ordered
     * ConcurrentHashMap - thread safe
+* HashTable is same as HashMap but is Synchronized
 * TreeMap uses BST internally and is ordered
-* each node in tree is  a key value pair
+* Each node in tree is  a key value pair
 *  In case of hash collision, can use secondary hash fn and value can be used as an offset

 #### Sets
 * Unordered set of elements with no dups